matmoi/cidr/README.md

 Run
 -------------

 Project has 3 targets: cidr library, unittest and cidr_app.
-See documentation for details.
 If Doxygen is found, an additional project aims to generate the API doc.